subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-project-backlog.md

 15) 🟥 [DBX-ML-Assoc][EDA]
 Update data dictionary for key fields; note any ambiguous semantics to resolve with DA/DE.

+🟦 Governance
-🟦 Note: Governance — Tag PII in Purview (classifications/labels) for customer fields surfaced in EDA; link glossary terms to churn/CLV concepts.
+Tag PII in Purview (classifications/labels) for customer fields surfaced in EDA; link glossary terms to churn/CLV concepts.

 **User Stories (breakdown)**
 - As a DS, I document churn prevalence and select a non‑leaky split protocol.